logchange/logchange/README.md

 # Visit https://github.com/logchange/logchange and leave a star 🌟
 # More info about configuration you can find https://github.com/logchange/logchange#configuration
 changelog:
+    heading: Some information that will be display in the top of CHANGELOG.md
     labels:
         unreleased: unreleased
         important_notes: Important notes